ada-lovecraft/karmic-hasher/views/markdown/introduction.markdown

 ###Why are the thumbnails in black and white?
 It's easier to see forms in an image when you're not trying to compare colors in an image.

+###The scores are way off.
+At the time of this writing, I'm not using the reddit karma score.
+Instead, I'm using the imgur score.
+I do plan on changing that, though it'll require hammering the reddit API, which they may not take kindly to.

 ###I still don't quite understand how this works.
 HackerFactor has a good article about it that explains it an easy to understand way: [Looks Like It!](http://www.hackerfactor.com/blog/?/archives/432-Looks-Like-It.html)